isaziconsulting/XRayFrontSideDetection/index.md

     <figcaption style="font-size: 9pt">The Hindu deity Agni: One of the guardian deities of direction (<i>wikimedia commons</i>)</figcaption>
 </center>

 Deep learning has been used extensively to automatically process and classify medical scans.
 As a contribution to this field we open-source Agni, a simple yet accurate model that automatically determines if a given patient x-ray is facing forwards (frontal) or sideways (lateral).
+According to [Rajkomar et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5267603/) this problem is important because metadata formatting for orientation from different x-ray machines can be inconsistent and sometimes even non-existent.

 # Data

 As data we use the open [Montgomery County chest x-ray database](http://archive.nlm.nih.gov/repos/chestImages.php).
 Since this data doesn't have patient orientation information we manually labeled a subset of the data yielding 149 frontal and 101 lateral images.
 To allow for a neural network with fewer parameters we rescaled x-rays to 128x128 px.
-Since we have few training samples we synthesised more the data by randomly rotating images in the range of -5 degrees to +5 degrees, shifting them by 0.05 % alonf thier hirzontal and vertical axes as well as flipping them along their vertical axis.
+Since we have few training samples we synthesised more the data by randomly rotating images in the range of -5 degrees to +5 degrees, shifting them by 0.05 % along their horizontal and vertical axes as well as flipping them along their vertical axis.

 <center>
     <img src="assets/frontandside.jpg" alt="Sample x-rays from the Mongomery dataset" style="width: 400px;"/>